← Back to Coaching

 The honest read: a CPT-level trainer is qualified to coach general fitness, weight loss, and basic strength work.
 A CFL3 with multi-year tenure is qualified to coach CrossFit, hybrid sport, and complex strength cases.
 A trainer with no cert is not a trainer.

-For most goals in Belltown, the right credential floor is a CPT plus relevant specialty (CFL2/3 for CrossFit, USAW for Olympic lifting, PNL1/2 for nutrition).
+For most goals in Belltown, the right credential floor is a CPT plus a relevant specialty (CFL2 or CFL3 for CrossFit, USAW for Olympic lifting, PNL1 or PNL2 for nutrition).
 Below that floor, you are paying for sweat without coaching depth.

 Meet the Persistence coaching team

 For context on what a credentialed Belltown coaching staff actually looks like, here is our team.
-Use this as a benchmark when evaluating other gyms.
+Use it as a benchmark when you walk into other gyms.

 Ravi Dewangan, Head S&C Coach